-$^{^{18}}$ In contrast, we cannot reject that the impact of interim payments is the same on output vs. attentiveness (p-values range from 0.556 to 0.778).
-One may still be concerned that, because productivity effect sizes are small, we may simply lack the power to detect attentiveness effects.
-The piece-rate effect on attentiveness is -0.013 SD, with a 95% confidence interval of [-0.0327, 0.0073] (Col. 4).
-In the main manipulation, the treatment effect on attentiveness is 71% the size of the treatment effect on productivity (0.109 SD vs. 0.077 SD).
+18. In contrast, we cannot reject that the impact of interim payments is the same on output versus attentiveness (p-values range from .556 to .778).
+One may still be concerned that because productivity effect sizes are small, we may simply lack the power to detect attentiveness effects.
+The piece-rate effect on attentiveness is -0.013 std. dev., with a 95% confidence interval of [-0.0327, 0.0073] (column (4)).
+In the main manipulation, the treatment effect on attentiveness is 71% the size of the treatment effect on productivity (0.109 std. dev. versus 0.077 std. dev.).
 If productivity and attentiveness move together, then one may expect a piece-rate effect on attentiveness of $0.020 \times 0.71 = 0.0142$.
-This lies outside the above confidence interval (CI) and is 94% larger than the right-hand side of the CI.
-While this is not conclusive since attentiveness and productivity may not scale linearly, this back-of-the-envelope calculation suggests that power issues do not necessarily undermine our ability to detect effects.
+This lies outside the above confidence interval and is 94% larger than the right-hand side of the confidence interval.
+Although this is not conclusive since attentiveness and productivity may not scale linearly, this back-of-the-envelope calculation suggests that power issues do not necessarily undermine our ability to detect effects.
 In addition, this does not shed light on whether attentiveness may respond to motivation at higher stakes or to incentives explicitly tied to the attentiveness measures.